Best Democracy Origins - Jesse Kumin

 Without a viable venue to promote election reform and proportional representation, disgusted by PLAN - Boulder's abuse of concentrated power for 40 years (1975) in a row in Boulder, and complete one party rule in Boulder County for 21 years (1994) (details on the page), I started Best Democracy as a Facebook group on Sept.
 6, 2015, to explore election and .
-The FB group currently (08/2020) has 124 members from Denver, 96 members from Boulder, about 350 from Colorado, 497 members total from 23 US states, D.C., 15 Canadians and 16 countries, 548 total.
+The FB group currently (07/2020) has 725 members total from about 35 US states, D.C., Canada and 23 countries.

 This web site was first published on March 24, 2018.